Gustafson Research Center

 Funding from the following agencies supported the completion of the addition to house the new research center: Department of Natural Resources Capital Project Grant, Batavia Historical Society, Batavia Park District and the Kane County Victoria Riverboat Fund.
 The research center was dedicated in June 2000.

 The name Gustafson Research Center was chosen to honor John Gustafson and his brothers and sisters who were the first to see the vision of a viable historical society and who began gathering artifacts and cataloging them to preserve Batavia’s heritage.

-The mission of the Batavia Depot Museum is to collect, preserve, study, interpret, and exhibit materials which explain and document the history of Batavia and its relationship to state and local history.
-All items collected should relate to the purpose of increasing and enriching public knowledge and provide leisure and educational opportunities for the community.
+The mission of the Batavia Depot Museum is “Through collecting, preserving, interpreting and exhibiting the history of Batavia, the Batavia Depot Museum memorializes the accomplishments of Batavians while enriching public knowledge and creating leisure and educational opportunities for the community. “